Smurf-IV/Elucidate/docs/Testing.md

 ## Upgrade
 - Unless Config items have become disabled, display should be on the Main Tab and enabled
+- Attempt to install when Elucidate is running

 ## Moved Files
 - If Config is now invalid then Main Form is Disabled